Effects of Hurricane Maria in Puerto Rico: Aftermath

-The power grid was effectively destroyed by the hurricane, leaving millions without electricity.
-Governor Ricardo Rosselló estimated that Maria caused at least 90 billion dollars in damage.
+Infrastructure and utilities

 As of September 26, 95% of the island was without power, less than half the population had tap water, and 95% of the island had no cell phone service.
-On October 6, a little more than two weeks after the hurricane, 89% still had no power, 44% had no water service, and 58% had no cell service.
 One month after the hurricane, 88% of the island was without power (about 3 million people), 29% lacked tap water (about 1 million people), and 40% of the island had no cell service.
-Three months after the hurricane, 45% of Puerto Ricans still had no power, over 1.5 million people.
-Fourteen percent of Puerto Rico had no tap water; cell service was returning with over 90% of service restored and 86% of cell towers functioning.
+Three months later, 45% of Puerto Ricans still had no power, affecting over 1.5 million people.

-Two weeks after the hurricane, international relief organization Oxfam chose to intervene for the first time on American soil since Hurricane Katrina in 2005.